ubisoft/mixer/docs/troubleshoot/faq.rst

 - are you and the other participants actually connected to the server?
 The Mixer panel should display the **Disconnect** button in blue.
 - are you attempting to synchronize data that is not or partially supported?
 See the list of :ref:`synchronized data <synchronized>` and their restrictions.

-If you think you have found a bug, please report an `issue <https://gitlab.com/ubisoft-animation-studio/mixer/-/issues>`_.
+If you think you have found a bug, please :doc:`report an issue <issue>`.

 ..
     TODO